 MOMBASA – Agricultural production loss due to the African tsetse and Trypanosomiasis also known as ‘sleeping sickness’ in sub-Saharan Africa amounts to a whopping $5 billion annually.

-The participants will be meeting during the five-day 36th General Conference of the International Scientific Council for Trypanosomiasis Research and Control (ISCTRC) hosted in Mombasa.
+This emerged on Monday during the ongoing 36th General Conference of the International Scientific Council for Trypanosomiasis Research and Control (ISCTRC) in Mombasa.

 More than 300 participants from across the world are expected to deliberate on how best to control the disease and spread of tsetse flies across 38 African countries, among them Kenya.

 African Union Inter-African Bureau for Animal Resources (AU-IBAR) Director Dr. Hyam Ahmed Mohammed Elamin Salih on Monday said there was a chance to eliminate tsetse and the disease in the continent, by working together.

 “Trypanosomiasis remains a formidable obstacle to sustainable agriculture, rural development and public health in numerous countries in Africa,” the AU-IBAR director said.

 She added that, “This enduring challenge is attributed to various factors, the main one being low investments by both the public and private sectors in research and control of tsetse and trypanosomiasis.”

 “The good news is that there is strong political commitment by AU Heads of States and Government as reflected in their endorsement of the Pan African Tsetse and Trypanosomiasis Eradication Campaign (PATTEC) initiative in Lomé Togo in 2000.”